Parameterization of Copulas and Covariance Decay of Stochastic Processes: Preliminaries

 We notice that if $L_1,L_2\in\L$, $L_1+L_2$, $L_1L_2\in\L$ and, for a constant $k\in\R\setminus\{0\}$, $kL_1\in\L$.
 Moreover, for any $\beta\in(0,1)$ and $L\in\L$, $L(n)n^{-\beta}\rightarrow 0$, fact usually explored in defining the concept of long-range dependence.
 More details on slowly varying function can be found in Bingham et al. (1987).
 For two functions $f$ and $g$, we denote $f(n)\sim g(n)$ if $f(n)/g(n)\rightarrow 1$, as $n$ goes to infinity.
 For an arbitrary sequence of real numbers $\{a_n\}_{n\in\Ns}$, consider the function $\psi_{a_{n}}:(0,\infty)\rightarrow\R$ given by $\psi_{a_{n}}(x)\vcentcolon=a_{\lceil x\rceil}$, where $\lceil \cdot \rceil$ denotes the ceiling function.
 For $L\in\L$, as a convention, by writing $a_nL\in\L$ we mean $\psi_{a_{n}}L\in\L$.
 We shall also write $a_n\in\L$ to mean $\psi_{a_n}\in\L$.
 If $a_n\rightarrow a\neq0$, then always $a_n\in\L$.
 If $a_n\rightarrow 0$, then $a_n$ may or may not belong to $\L$, depending on the particular convergence rate of the sequence to 0.
 For instance, $a_n=1/\ln(n)\in\L$, but $a_n=1/n\notin\L$.

 As for long-range dependence, even though the literature on the matter is vast, there still no globally accepted definition for it.
 The most common definitions and their differences and similarities are discussed in section 4 of Taqqu (2003).
-In this work, we shall adopt the following general definition.
+In this work, we shall adopt the following general definition. \begin{df} We say that a weakly stationary process with finite variance $\{X_t\}_{t\in\N}$ presents \emph{long-range dependence} if